 A crucial way to make your podcast available is to make sure it appears in Apple's iTunes store. iTunes' Podcast section allows users to subscribe to and download hundreds of podcasts from around the world.
 All podcasts on iTunes are available for free.
 However, Apple doesn't host or serve the podcast itself -- it only links to the RSS feed.

 Submitting a podcast to iTunes is fairly simple.
 The podcast page in the iTunes store has a large button that asks for the RSS link and some additional information about the podcast.
 A podcast can also be submitted via the Web through the link in the iTunes FAQ.

 Podcasts are reviewed before inclusion in the store, so they can take a few weeks to show up.
 You can also use podcast networks and syndication software to add a podcast to iTunes automatically.

-For lots more information about podcasting and related topics, check out the links on the next page.
+For lots more information about podcasting and related topics, check out the links below.

 - Towne, Jeff.
 "What Microphone Do I Get?" http://www.transom.org/tools/recording_interviewing/200106.microphones.jtowne.html